WebSynergia/guides/README.md

 -------

 * When creating new app, use our Rails App Creation Kit
-* Use Guard and Spork when testing
+* Use Guard when testing (and Spork or Spring to make execution faster)
 * Avoid using #try method, use delegate macro from ActiveSupport instead
 * Avoid conditional validations and callbacks
 * Limit application of ActiveRecord callbacks to: data formatting (like removing whitespaces before persistence), parameterizing (e.g. creating parameterized_name from name) and statistics calculations (number of records in has_many associations like houses amount in investments or prices range in investment’s apartments) purposes or some database-specific actions (like refreshing materialized views), the use case / service object is probably a better solution